Rothley railway station: Construction and Opening

-Rothley station was built partly in a cutting at the north end (across which the bridge 354 crosses) and on an embankment at the south end.
+Rothley station was built between 1897 and 1899, opening to passengers on 15 March 1899.
+It was built party in a cutting at the north end and on an embankment at the south end.
+Platform access is via a set of stairs from the overbridge across the north end of the station.
+The platform measures 441 ft long and 33 ft wide at its widest point.
 A modest goods yard with a goods shed, weighbridge and coal store were provided on the east side of the station, with train and shunting movements controlled from a signal box a little to the south of station on the west side of the main running lines.
 A stationmaster's house at the north eastern corner of the site watches over the station from on top of the banks.